AndrewIjano/covid-19-prediction/README.md

 It trains three feedforward neural networks with data from exams of the [Albert Einstein Israelite Hospital](https://en.wikipedia.org/wiki/Albert_Einstein_Israelite_Hospital), obtained from the COVID-19 Data Sharing/BR, available at [https://repositoriodatasharingfapesp.uspdigital.usp.br/](https://repositoriodatasharingfapesp.uspdigital.usp.br/).
 The preprocessed data can be found at `data/einstein.out.csv`.

-This is project for subject MAC0425 (artificial intelligence) at IME-USP.
+This is a project for the subject MAC0425 (artificial intelligence) at IME-USP.
 The final report (in Portuguese) can be found [here](doc/report.pdf).

 ## Instalation